How are you, John?

-NL: you have been making music since longtime.
+you have been making music since a long time.
 Tell me how you came through this radical form of minimalism?
 In other words: where did al started?

 I don’t know how I came to my ‘style’.
 When I collaborated with guitar players I got tired that I had to stop playing if I wanted to breath, while they could go on playing all the time.
 I tried to find a way to play the saxophone that could go on, especially in improvisation.
 I wanted and still want to take the instrument go somewhere else, which is not the common jazz way of playing it.
 Breathing is a big part of a blowing instrument and something funny happens when you take away the breathing.
 So technique became very important and I worked out this technique of circular breathing.

-I’ve always been drawn to minimalist music, starting with Morton Feldman, and I found Philip Glassso years ago whose work is been a big inspiration .
+I’ve always been drawn to minimalist music, starting with Morton Feldman, and through his work I found Philip Glass.
 Also Meredith Monk, Robert Ashley or JD Emmanuel.
 Being curious brought me there.
 I just try to be open minded and spread it out, and finding my own style in it.

 I always start with free improvised music, and I improvise my way into compositions.
 Live I don’t to improvise very often, I mostly play compositions.

-JL: We’ll there is two aspects to it.
+We’ll there is two aspects to it.
 My compositions are open graphic scores, with melodies and instructions.
-I have always been drawn to graphic scores, and also the whole history behind the tradition, it started with some scores i got of Carl Bergstrøm Nielsen, a danish intuitive music composer, when i was really young.
+I have always been drawn to graphic scores, and also the whole history behind the tradition, it started with some scores I got of Carl Bergstrøm Nielsen, a Danish intuitive music composer, when I was really young.
 I like when my compositions become a form that can be applied in different formats, with different instruments.
 The latest one, called 28, is the most obvious one.
-It was performed last year with a 28 piece brass band, but I performed also with a quintet and solo.
+It was performed last year with a 28-piece brass band, but I performed also with a quintet and solo.

 The covers is something different that don’t relate so much to the music, but still all ways do in some sense.
 I work with the Danish artist Mads Westrup.
-They are mostly handmade, it’s a pain in the ass doing it, because it takes a lot of time, but the process of fold them, cut them and so on, makes it very personal, that i have touched each record at least 10 times They’re letterprinted, by probably the last letterprinter in Denmark.
-I like the craftmanship of it, I think it’s really funny to work with these kind of elements.
+They are mostly handmade, it’s a pain in the ass doing it, because it takes a lot of time, but the process of fold them, cut them and so on, makes it very personal, that i have touched each record at least 10 times They’re letter printed, by probably the last letter printer in Denmark.
+I like the craftsmanship of it, I think it’s really funny to work with these kind of elements.
 The handicraft is important and it’s a big part of releasing a record.
 In that way it relates to my physical style of playing saxophone.

-NL: Isn’t it curious that a lot of musicians tend towards using technology to make there music wilder, crazier and bigger?
-Like for instance Henri Chopin, who saw the tape machine as a means to free his voice of its limitations.
-You are doing the opposite: going back to the physical power of your body and craftmanship to extend the limitations of music and sound.
+Isn’t it curious that a lot of musicians tend towards using technology to make their music wilder, crazier and bigger?
+Like for instance Henri Chopin, who saw the tape machine as a means to free his voice of its limitations?
+You are doing the opposite: going back to the physical power of your body and craftsmanship to extend the limitations of music and sound.

-NL: Something else: you seem to be part of a very active scandinavian scene.
+Something else: you seem to be part of a very active Scandinavian scene.
 How is the scene?

-JL: It’s really really good nowadays.
-They’re is so much interesting stuff going on.
+It’s really really good nowadays.
+There’s so much interesting stuff going on.
 I’m also part of Mayhem.
 We started that 6 years ago, because there was a big need for a platform for experimental music back then.
 It collected the scene, and now it is spread out again, and it’s all over Copenhagen.
 You’ll find experimental music in almost all venues now.

 It’s interesting to see a connection between people of my age and the younger generation, who are doing a lot of good stuff.
 It’s good to see that all these sorts of music are connected.

-JL: It’s super important to be a part of a group and scene.
-I really like to workwith other people.
+It’s super important to be a part of a group and scene.
+I really like to work with other people.
 I like to play with people with a very distinct sound.
 It’s about to enlarge each other through confronting two different styles, not about finding each other.
-I’ve never been into ping pong playing.
+I’ve never been into ping-pong playing.

 At the same time I like to play solo.
-It’s this pure and clean way of performing, that can be more direct because everything is scraped from it, you can hear all the details, that sometimes dissappear in a duo or in a band.
+It’s this pure and clean way of performing, that can be more direct because everything is scraped from it, you can hear all the details that sometimes disappear in a duo or in a band.

-JL: Well, it’s at least my way.
+Well, it’s at least my way.
 I’m good in what I do, and that’s that.
-I’m not good in changing my style towards something that blends into each others.
+I’m not good in changing my style towards something that blends.
 I want to sound like me.
-Each musician works a long time on finding their own sound and style, why changing it when you play together?
+Each musician works a long time on finding their sound and style, why changing it when you play together?